Policy Name: Policy on Polices

-- An interim policies can be enacted in a situation that requires it to be established in a time period too short for vetting through the official process (e.g., new legislation, incident on campus).
+- An interim policy can be enacted in a situation that requires it to be established in a time period too short for vetting through the official process (e.g., new legislation, incident on campus).
 Such policies will be placed on the subsequent PAG agenda for Phase 1 presentation by the Accountable Senior Administrator and Responsible Office Designee.
 Interim policies remain in effect for a maximum of one year.

-- The President and if required, the Board of Trustees are the final approvers of University policies.
+- The President and, if required, the Board of Trustees are the final approvers of University policies.
 Policies are not official until these approvals are secured.
 The President is authorized to approve an Interim Policy.